23 Jul Job Offer Negotiations: 8 Do’s and Don’ts

-Every negotiation is entirely unique, but the good news is that there are consistent best (and worst) practices that can help guide your pursuit of securing the best deal possible.
+Every negotiation is entirely unique, but the good news is that there are consistent best (and worst) practices that can help guide your pursuit of securing the best deal possible (For more on how to negotiate with and manage 10x-level talent, check out our upcoming book, Game Changer).
 Even if the negotiations in your life are few and far between, take solace in knowing that the keys to a great negotiation can be practiced and learned.

 At 10x Ascend we’ve spent the past 25 years in the negotiation business, learning what works and what doesn’t.
 Taking some of what we’ve learned over the years, we rallied up the following 8 do’s and don’ts of job offer negotiating.